Nashville-Public-Library/misc/README.md

 ## talklib_examples

-Example scripts which call the `talklib` module.
+Example scripts which utilize the [talklib](https://github.com/Nashville-Public-Library/talklib) module.
 These are mostly "local" shows which use short algorithms to determine the path to the source file.

 ---